karzuo/bike/README.md

     ```
     docker-compose up
     ```
-    Once all services are started, you can access Airflow Webserver from `localhost:8080`
+    Once all services are started, you can access Airflow Webserver from `localhost:8080`.
+The port is configurable from `docker-compose.yml` as well.
 1. Login to Airflow with the user and password you created above.
 You should see the `bikeshare_etl` pipeline in the UI.

     Observe that the schedule is set to `@daily` as per our code.
     Since we set `catchup=True` in the DAG settings at `bikeshare_etl.py`, Airflow will attempt to backfill from the last partition that ran.
-In this case, it should be from `2023-12-13` for the data in `2023-12-12` (date of first record in the dataset)
+In this case, it should be from `2023-12-13` for the data in `2023-12-12` (date of first record in the dataset).

 ## Manual Backfill
 If manual backfilling of data is desired, go to Docker > Containers.
 Click on the 3 dots button under Actions for the airflow-webserver contain, then `Open in terminal`.